Dmand723/Student-Redux-Tutorial/README.md

 ## Introduction

 This application is a simple tutorial to demonstrate the usage of Redux with React.
 It covers the basic concepts of Redux, including actions, reducers, and the store, and shows how to integrate them into a React application.
+Created by -<a href="https://www.youtube.com/@cosdensolutions">Cosden Solutions</a>

 ## Features